reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

 ### Terminology
 1. **Stack Buffer Overflow**: The exploit attack to overwrite things on the stack.
 2. **ASLR**: The defense to increase system's entropy pool and security.
 Reduces exploitation possibility of stack buffer overflow attack.
 3. **NOP Sled**: The sequence of NOP instructions to slide the CPU's instruction execution flow.
 It is usually used to exploit software by reaching the exploit code.
-A lot of NOP sled trials might have a chance to bypass **ASLR**.
+A lot of NOP sled brute-force trials might have a chance to bypass **ASLR**.

 ### Practice Process
 1. (To make the exploit practice easy) Disable ASLR.